Why isn’t my website showing up on the first page of Google?

 This is also known as content marketing and has a three way, positive affect on your website and business…

 - You will improve your websites search engine rankings when you write high-quality content (and completing good on-site SEO).
 More high-quality website content equals a more authoritative website and more page and keywords to get found…

 - You will generate backlinks to your website when you share your content online, and from other website owners if your content is good.
 You can also do email outreach to build relationships and backlinks from other sites in related industries.
 This will further enhance your SEO and rankings.
 Be sure to provide a clear call to action and link back to your site with anything that you syndicate around the web.

 - Lastly, if you include a clear call-to-action and link when sharing your articles, you will generate referral traffic back to your website from external websites.
 And with a good website design you’ll convert visitors into leads and sales.

 A lead magnet is simply something that’s of great value to your idea customer, that you give away for free in exchange for their contact details, usually their email address.
 Ideally a very specific and easily digestible piece of information such as a report, checklist or template.

 Basically, content marketing, the creation and syndication of useful, SEO friendly content, becomes a triple win for your website and online presence.

 Yes, it takes either your time or your money, but unlike print, banner or pay per click advertising it becomes an asset that you own, one that you can utilise and reap the benefits from long term.

-Understandably it can be frustrating if you’ve spent money on a new website design expecting it to instantly rank high on Google and other search engines, but SEO is a long term game and process, and one that is largely separate in a lot of ways to the actual design of your website.
+Understandably it can be frustrating if you’ve spent money to design your new website expecting it to instantly rank high on Google and other search engines.
+But SEO is a long term game and process, and one that is separate in certain ways to the design of your website.